r-causal/tipr/paper.md

 closest to the null, a plausible residual effect size for an unmeasured continuous or binary confounder, and a realistic mean difference or prevalence difference for this hypothetical confounder.
 Building on the methods put forth by
-@Cornfield, @Bross, @Schlesselman, @Rosenbaum:1983, @Lin, @lash2009applying, @rosenbaum1986dropping, @draperapplied, @cinelli2020making, @VanderWeele:2017ki, and @Ding, we can use these quantities to assess how an unmeasured confounder may tip our result to insignificance, rendering the study inconclusive.
+@Cornfield, @Bross, @Schlesselman, @Rosenbaum:1983, @Lin, @lash2009applying, @rosenbaum1986dropping, @cinelli2020making, @VanderWeele:2017ki, and @Ding, we can use these quantities to assess how an unmeasured confounder may tip our result to insignificance, rendering the study inconclusive.

 # Statement of need

 When assessing the relationship between an exposure and an outcome, the "no unmeasured confounders" assumption is crucial.[@rubin1974estimating; @DAgostino:1998tu] This assumption, however, is untestable, rendering sensitivity analyses necessary to quantify the potential impact of an unmeasured confounder.
-There are several related methods for conducting sensitivity analyses for unmeasured confounders[@Cornfield; @Bross; @Schlesselman; @Rosenbaum:1983; @Lin; @lash2009applying; @rosenbaum1986dropping; @draperapplied; @cinelli2020making; @VanderWeele:2017ki; @Ding], however there is not currently a single R package that has a unified grammar allowing the user to conduct appropriate sensitivity analysis for their study.
+There are several related methods for conducting sensitivity analyses for unmeasured confounders[@Cornfield; @Bross; @Schlesselman; @Rosenbaum:1983; @Lin; @lash2009applying; @rosenbaum1986dropping; @cinelli2020making; @VanderWeele:2017ki; @Ding], however there is not currently a single R package that has a unified grammar allowing the user to conduct appropriate sensitivity analysis for their study.
 A unified grammar allows the user to easily transition between methods depending on the scenario under which they are conducting the sensitivity analysis as well as compare the results between methods. `tipr` seeks to fill this need.

 # Overview